Cofree coalgebras and differential linear logic: Introduction

-The formal statement is that for any algebraically closed field $k$ of characteristic zero the semantics of intuitionistic linear logic in $k$-vector spaces defined using cofree coalgebras is model of differential linear logic (Theorem \ref{main_theorem}).
+The formal statement is that for any algebraically closed field $k$ of characteristic zero the semantics of intuitionistic linear logic in $k$-vector spaces defined using cofree coalgebras is a model of differential linear logic (Theorem \ref{main_theorem}).
 We refer to this as the \emph{Sweedler semantics}, since the explicit description of this universal coalgebra is due to him \cite{sweedler,murfet_ll}.
 The proof is elementary and we make no claim here to technical novelty; the link between the symmetric coalgebra and differential calculus is well-known.
-Perhaps our main contribution is to give several detailed examples showing how to compute these derivatives.
-We do this with the aim of reinforcing the fact that differentiating programs, even higher-order ones, is a natural thing to do. \\
+Perhaps our main contribution is to give several detailed examples showing how to compute these derivatives (Section \ref{section:examples}) and to check that this model of differential linear logic gives rise to a model of differential lambda calculus in the category of cofree coalgebras (Theorem \ref{theorem:cofree_difflambda}). \\

 We conclude this introduction with a sketch of one such example and a comparison of our work to other semantics of differential linear logic.
 To elaborate a little more on the notation: for any type $A$ of linear logic (which for us has only connectives $\otimes, \multimap, !$) there is a vector space $\den{A}$, and for any proof $\pi$ of $A \vdash B$ there is a linear map $\den{\pi}: \den{A} \lto \den{B}$.
 In particular every proof $\xi$ of type $A$ has a denotation $\den{\xi} \in \den{A}$, and the promotion of $\xi$ has for its denotation a vector $\ket{\emptyset}_{\den{\xi}} \in \den{!A}$, see \cite[\S 5.3]{murfet_ll}.